 Our Education for Change field provides an innovative learning experience that allows you to complete your Master's of Education with one of the following specializations:

 - Social Justice Education (SJE)

-Our Educational Studies field offers you the opportunity to earn your Master's of Education while studying educational research, theory, and practice in a variety of educational contexts, as well as the chance to specialize in Gerontology or Women's Studies.
+Our Educational Studies field offers you the opportunity to earn your Master's of Education while studying educational research, theory, and practice in a variety of educational contexts, as well as the chance to specialize in Gerontology or Gender and Women's Studies.

 Our MEd program is both flexible and responsive to the needs of education professionals.
 You can pursue either field of study via a Thesis, Portfolio, or Course route.
 Both fields of study accommodate a wide range of interests and are available for full-time or flex-time studies.

 All class sizes are small, giving you the opportunity to interact with classmates, instructors, and other faculty members.
 Our Faculty members have expertise in a wide variety of areas; for more information about our faculty and their research areas, please see the Faculty and Staff page.

 We are also the home of two Canada Research Chairs (in Environmental Education, Arts Integrated Research), the Centre for Place and Sustainability Studies, the Multi-Data Convergence Laboratory, and the Canadian Journal of Environmental Education.

 During the academic year, we offer courses both on campus and online.
 Fall and winter on campus courses are typically offered once per week for 12 weeks, although occasionally courses are offered with alternative scheduling such as a series of intensive Saturdays.
 Spring courses typically run for six weeks beginning the first week of May and summer courses typically run either on campus for the first three weeks of July or online for six weeks beginning in the first week of July.